What is gorder?

 gorder

 is primarily designed for analyzing Gromacs simulations.
 The most efficient and straightforward way to use it is therefore by providing it with a TPR file and an XTC file.
-However, to make it more flexible and less dependent on a specific MD engine, gorder
+However, gorder

-also supports various other file formats for both structure/topology and trajectory files.
+also supports several other file formats for both structure/topology and trajectory files.

 Structure and topology file formats